 Evaluating Model Accuracy

-The measures represent the percentage of average absolute error occurred.
-The overall idea of calculations for evaluation of model accuracy comes to the following proportion: the lower the MAPE, the better the forecast accuracy.
+The measures represent the percentage of average absolute error that occurred.
+The overall idea of calculations for the evaluation of model accuracy comes to the following proportion: the lower the MAPE, the better the forecast accuracy.

 Time series forecasting process